The State of Culture: IMEA Findings for 2026

 Why this matters

-In many IMEA organizations, employees are meeting targets and adapting to constant change, but quietly wondering what comes next.
-They are delivering in the present, yet uncertain about how today’s effort connects to tomorrow’s opportunity.
+In many IMEA organizations, employees are meeting targets and adapting to constant change but quietly wondering what comes next.
+A practice of hope in action enables employees to identify goals and targets and take steps to meet those goals.

 Theme 3: Inclusive Teams

 In fast-growing, diverse regions like IMEA, inclusion plays a critical role in enabling collaboration, innovation, and trust.
 When teams operate inclusively, differences in background, perspective, and experience become strengths.
-When they do not, those same differences can quietly limit engagement and belonging.
+Employees are 24x more likely to meet team goals when they believe their team is inclusive.
+When teams are not inclusive, belonging, engagement, and great work are limited.

 IMEA performance snapshot